zackvf/iterm2-config/README.md

 # iterm2-config
 My personal configuration settings for the macOS terminal replacement iterm2, saved here for easy access on any macbook.

-Assumes the latest version of Homebrew and Git are already installed.
+Assumes the following are already installed/configured:
+- Latest version of Homebrew
+- Latest version of git
+- Latest version of VS Code
+- VS Code configured with "code" command installed in the macOS PATH

 If Homebrew needs to be added to the macOS PATH, do this before the steps below:
 ```